iabhiyaan/laravel_8_module_pattern/README.md

 # Setup

-To get this project running locally first you have to run composer install:
+To get this project running locally first you have to run command:

 ```
 composer update